edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_4.md

 end
 ```

-> Notice: User PC -- data --> Cicso IP Phone -- data --> Switch
+> Notice: User PC -- data --> Cisco IP Phone -- data --> Switch
 - There is no tag in the data frame
-- If the bandwith is HUGE then there won't be any package drop/ delay but vice versa, it will cause some issues.
+- If the bandwidth is HUGE then there won't be any package drop/ delay but vice versa, it will cause some issues.

 #### Lab 2: Set up Voice VLAN